kubernetes/website/docs/concepts/workloads/pods/disruptions.md

 may run some additional services which cause voluntary disruptions.
 For example, rolling out node software updates can cause voluntary disruptions.
 Also, some implementations of cluster (node) autoscaling may cause voluntary disruptions to defragment and compact nodes.
-You cluster administrator or hosting provider should have documented what level of voluntary disruptions, if any, to expect.
+Your cluster administrator or hosting provider should have documented what level of voluntary disruptions, if any, to expect.

 Kubernetes offers features to help run highly available applications at the same